 NapticBio is passionately committed to develop therapies that improve outcomes for patients with Alzheimer’s and other neurodegenerative disorders.

-Our objective is to leverage the existing regulatory approval of drugs, partner with pharma or other entities to help speed our product to market.
-Our current studies focus on patients with mild cognitive impairment and early stage Alzheimer’s.
+Our objective is to leverage the existing regulatory approval of drugs, partner with pharma or other entities to help speed our product to market for patients with mild cognitive impairment and early stage Alzheimer’s.

 Today, few Alzheimer’s therapies are effective, and most have adverse side effect profiles.
 The last significant approval of an Alzheimer’s drug was in 2003 (Memantine).
 Despite massive efforts by the bio-pharmaceutical industry, there have been no breakthrough drugs to reach the market mainly due to their lack of efficacy and ability to treat the root cause.

 The burden and cost of Alzheimer’s continues to grow, by 2050 it is predicted there will be around 13 million Americans with Alzheimer’s, up from 5.3 million today, and the cost to treat these patients will reach and unmanageable $1 trillion, up from $200 billion today.
 Worldwide, the number of patients will more than double by 2050 to 100 million.

 Our mission is to bring a therapy that can slow down or reverse disease progression.

 NapticBio Alzheimer’s therapy combines two approved molecules that work synergistically to improve the outcome of mice genetically modified to express beta amyloid proteins, thought to be a key contributor to the progression of Alzheimer’s disease. Δ9-THC, as well COX-2 are FDA approved.
 We have completed proof of concept pre-clinical study funded by the NIH and are preparing follow-up studies that will help us start the IND application process.